My cancer has metastasized and can be treated but not cured. When is the best time to talk to my doctors about end-of-life care?

 Investigators from the Children’s Oncology Group have developed a website (survivorshipguidelines.org) that provides long-term follow-up guidelines for survivors of childhood, adolescent and young adult cancers, as well as information about emotional problems survivors and their families may face.
 We want a healthy level of worry to motivate healthy behaviors—participating in physical activity, eating a healthy diet, being judicious about sun exposure—but we don’t want the level of anxiety to be so paralyzing that their worries affect their daily lives.

 It’s amazing how resilient families are.
 In our experience, only in a minority of families does the child’s cancer derail the family and cause substantial problems.

 The majority of families move on and adapt after the cancer experience.
 They have their ups and downs, but they are able to get back on track.

-Children’s Oncology Group has a comprehensive family handbook that can be downloaded at
+Children’s Oncology Group has a comprehensive family handbook. //

 American Cancer Society provides information on late effects of cancer treatment in children and how to access support services.

 My wife was recently diagnosed with cancer.
 How do I know which websites are considered trusted sources for cancer information?